river-corridors-sfa/RCSFA_GitHub_Organization_Guidance/github_topics/README.md

 	- Do not include `rcsfa-` if you would like your included topic to be discoverable outside of the scope of the SFA (e.g., "machine-learning")
 ## FAQs
 - What do you do if your Study Code topic is not included in the guidance?
-	- On the [RCSFA_GitHub_Organization_Guidance repo](https://github.com/river-corridors-sfa/RCSFA_GitHub_Organization_Guidance), click the "Issues" tab
+	- On the [RCSFA_GitHub_Organization_Guidance repo](https://github.com/river-corridors-sfa/RCSFA_GitHub_Organization_Guidance), click the "Issues" tab.
 	- Click on the green "New issue" button on the right hand side.
-	- Under "Title" write your issue (e.g., "new topic to add")
+	- Under "Title" write your issue (e.g., "new topic to add").
 	- Under the "Leave a comment" section...
 		- include the Topic you'd like to add.
 Recall Topic formatting allows lowercase letters, numbers, and hyphens.
 We recommend using hyphens to separate words over using camelCase.
 		- include the definition of the topic.
-	- On the right hand side, add the label "documentation"
+	- On the right hand side, add the label "documentation".
-	- Click the green "Submit new issue" button to complete your request
+	- Click the green "Submit new issue" button to complete your request.
 	- You can now add your newly proposed topic to your own repository and the Data Management Team will update the list in the guidance.
 - What if it's not allowing me to add a topic?
-	- If you don't have permission, reach out to the repository steward.
+	- If you don't have permission, reach out to the Repository Steward.
 If you are still having issues, reach out to the SFA Data Management Team.
-- How do I search for a Topic?
-	- There are multiple ways to use Topics as a search tool.
-	- If you're in a repo that has a Topic of interest, click on the Topic.
-If any public repositories exist, they will appear here.
-Any private repositories you have access to will also appear.
-Otherwise, private repositories will not appear in your search.
-Note that this search method restricts your search to the organization you are searching within.
-	- Use the main search bar to look for your Topic.
-After running the search, you will initially see all of the public repositories that include your search criteria (whether as a Topic or elsewhere in the repo) across all of GitHub.
-Use the "Filter by" section on the left side to further restrict your search criteria.